The internet and social media accounts are a great way of staying in touch with your friends, sharing pictures and videos and playing games.

 If someone is making you feel scared or upset when you’re online, tell someone you trust like your parent or guardian, your carer or a teacher.
 Nobody has the right to upset you and it’s not okay.
 There are lots of people who can help you.

-If you’re being cyberbullied or if you’re worried about a friend and you’d like to talk with someone check out the Beat Bullying website.
+If you’re being cyberbullied or if you’re worried about a friend and you’d like to talk with someone check out this Childline link.

 If you are worried about something you can visit these websites